See all articles

 Remote Works

-And we realized that if working from anywhere is going to work for everyone, we need to think bigger than WFH.
+If remote work is going to work for everyone, we need to think bigger than WFH.

 That’s exactly why Christelle founded Codi.
 Here’s her Remote Works story.

 “Working remotely means your neighbors become your new coworkers.
 That fuels us as humans.”